cmsc334-s24/cmsc334-s24.github.io/project/project.md

 ## Project Description

 This project provides an opportunity for you to apply the concepts and techniques you've learned this semester, and is intended to challenge your analytical, technical, and creative skills.
-Whether you're building a security tool, conducting vulnerability analysis, or developing a secure application, this project will deepen your understanding of computer security.
+Whether you're building a security tool, conducting vulnerability analysis, or evaluating security research, this project will deepen your understanding of computer security.

 The amount of work required for the project should be roughly three course labs, and you will have lab time to work with your team on the project.